eltos/sphere2-lamp/README.md

 ### Instructions

-Instructions on how to build the lamp can be found in the [construction](construction/README.md) folder.
+Instructions on how to build the lamp can be found in the [instructions](instructions) folder.

 ### Code